 Foreign currency retention requirements have challenged mineral exporters, particularly at times when the parallel-market exchange rate diverged greatly from the official rate, leading to smuggling.
 In February 2023, the government increased foreign exchange retention to 75 percent from 60 percent for mining companies.
 A new requirement that mining companies must pay electricity bills in foreign exchange means real retention falls between 60 and 65 percent.
 In February 2023, the government proposed a revised Mines and Minerals Act Amendment Bill to make the sector more progressive and investor-friendly to attract more investment, but the bill was not approved before the Ninth Parliament dissolved.

-Companies are required to export all minerals through the state-owned Minerals Marketing Corporation of Zimbabwe (MMCZ), with the exception of gold which must be sold to the Reserve Bank of Zimbabwe (RBZ).
-However, individual companies may receive permission from the government of Zimbabwe to sell minerals directly and avoid the MMCZ and U.S. targeted sanctions on the MMCZ.
+Companies are required to export all minerals through the state-owned Minerals Marketing Corporation of Zimbabwe (MMCZ), except gold which must be sold to the Reserve Bank of Zimbabwe’s (RBZ) subsidiary Fidelity Printers and Refiners (FPR).
+Individual companies may receive permission, however, from the Government of Zimbabwe to sell minerals directly to avoid U.S.-targeted sanctions on the MMCZ.

-Besides direct investment in mining, there is a significant opportunity to provide heavy underground mining machinery and other supplies needed by the mines, as well as transportation infrastructure and materials, including those related to the railways.
-The government’s renewed interest in increasing domestic production of value-added mineral products may require larger capital investments in the mining sector than under business models that relied upon the export of unprocessed or semi-processed natural resources.
+Besides direct investment in mining, there is a significant opportunity to provide heavy underground mining machinery and other supplies, as well as transportation infrastructure and materials, including railways, and bespoke power generation alternatives.
+The government’s renewed interest in increasing domestic production of value-added mineral products will require larger capital investments in the mining sector than the current business model which relies on exporting unprocessed or semi-processed natural resources.

 Chamber of Mines of Zimbabwe